You’ve got Questions, We’ve got Answers

 We understand things happen.
 We do require at least 24 hours in advance to cancel or re-schedule your scheduled appointment.

-If an appointment is unable to be attended, and the clinic is notified within 24 hours there might be a late cancellation fee of $50 dollars depending on the patients’ insurance.
+If you are unable to make an appointment, and the clinic is notified within 24 hours there might be a late cancellation fee of $50 dollars depending on the patients’ insurance.

 The clinic does send out friendly warning letters via email and snail mail when a scheduled appointment is either late cancelled or not attended (no-show).